-DAY TO DAY, stock prices are driven by the latest news—government data, corporate announcements, political developments, you name it—which is why it’s so hard to forecast short-term performance.
+DAY TO DAY, STOCK prices are driven by the latest news—government data, corporate announcements, political developments, you name it—which is why it’s so hard to forecast short-term performance.
 But in theory, over the long term, the key driver of stock returns should be economic growth.

 In other words, the growing economy drove up corporate profits and that, in turn, propelled share prices higher.
 On top of that, investors also collected dividends.
-Fifty years ago, the S&P 500 companies collectively generated a yield of 3.1%.
-As of year-end 2017, the yield was 1.8%.
-The stock market’s share price-to-earnings multiple was 18 at the beginning of the 50 years and the P/E was 24 at the end.
-That rising P/E ratio explains why share prices climbed 0.7 percentage point a year faster than corporations’ per-share earnings.
+Fifty years ago, the S&P 500 companies collectively generated a yield of 2.7%.
+As of year-end 2022, the yield was 1.7%.
+The stock market’s share price-to-earnings multiple was 18.3 at the beginning of the 50 years and the P/E was 22.2 at the end.
+That rising P/E ratio explains why share prices climbed 0.4 percentage point a year faster than corporations’ per-share earnings.

-Next: Margins Up, Taxes Down
+Next: Margins Up, Tax Down